 Just as with muscle groups in the rest of your body, the toes can be strengthened through exercises.
 When you think of the pressure that runners put on their toes it makes sense to do this.

 Place a towel on the floor and stand on it with one foot.
 Use your toes to scrunch up the towel, repeating this 15 times for each foot.

 Put a pencil on the floor and pick this up with the toes, hold it for a count of six, and repeat this ten times per foot.

 Simply walk around on your toes (without shoes).
 Aim to do eight sets of 20 seconds.

 Do these exercises once or twice a day to increase the strength of your toes.

 Runners put in a lot of training to get their best performance on race day, but all this hard work can be wasted if a runner doesn’t take care of their feet.

-And judging by the number of runners I’ve seen limping towards a finish line or stopped at the side of the course with their trainers off, more runners should be doing the same.
+The number of runners I’ve seen limping towards a finish line or stopped at the side of the course with their trainers off, more runners should be doing the looking after their feet.